nsudhanva/machine-learning-checklist/README.md

-# machine-learning-checklist
+# Machine Learning Checklist

-The Machine Leanring Checklist has all the things you need to do as a Machine Learning Esngineer
+The Machine Learning Checklist has all the things you need to do as a Machine Learning Engineer